-Below are some benefits of a debt management plan.
+Below are some benefits of debt management plans.

-The downside of getting a Debt management plan, however, is that:
+The downside of getting a DMP, however, is that:

 Yes, you can, there is no legal law that prevents you from buying a car when you are on a debt management plan.
 However, the only issue is where you will get the money from.

 Being on DMP implies that you have some difficulties in paying your debts.
 It also shows that your credit record is not perfect and you may not be having the required money to purchase the vehicle.
 To some lenders, that could be enough reason for rejecting your car loan request.

 A debt management plan aims at helping you get rid of your debt in the shortest time possible and at affordable monthly payments.
 Getting a new credit card is not a good idea, but your request for a new card can be approved even when you are in a debt management program.